bingaaaa/BT5153-group-project/README.md

 # BT5153-group-project
-# Detecting Depression Users in Chinese Microblogs
+Detecting Depression Users in Chinese Microblogs

 ## Data

 ## Code
-Data Pre-Processing + Shallow ML + Test Result.ipynb
+Data Pre-Processing + Shallow ML + Test Result.ipynb includes data pre-processing, 7 shallow ML training and test results of XGBoost, AdaBoost, and Logistic Regression.

-CNN.ipynb
-BERT.py
+To run the CNN model, run CNN.ipynb with df_clean.csv.

-EDA.ipynb
+EDA.ipynb includes explotory data analysis.

-Xgboost Feature Importance.ipynb
+Xgboost Feature Importance.ipynb includes the feature importance analysis of XGBoost.

 To run the BERT model, run_classifier.py should be open, and input the parameters into run configuration.